14 of the Most Beautiful Places to Visit in Thailand

 Sukhothai

-1/16Just over 400 kilometres north of Bangkok and handily located on the route to Chiang Mai, the ruins of Sukhothai – Thailand’s ancient capital – still stand today, with temples, towering Buddha statues and remnants of the former city wall scattered across 117 square kilometres.
-The structures are quite spread out, so the best way to take in the history-soaked scenery is to book a bike tour and wind your way through the Sukhothai Historical Park on two wheels.
+1/15About 400 kilometres north of Bangkok and conveniently located along the route to Chiang Mai, the ruins of Sukhothai – Thailand’s ancient capital – still stand today, with temples, towering Buddha statues and remnants of the former city wall scattered across 119 square kilometres.
+The structures are spread out so the best way to take in the history-soaked scenery is to book a bike tour and wind your way around the Sukhothai Historical Park on two wheels.

 Image credit: Alamy